1. What does the statute require?

 No, Section 1749.3 (e) of the California Insurance Code (CIC) states, in part, that a licensee shall not be required to comply with the continuing education requirements stated in Section 1749 et seq. of the CIC if the licensee submits proof satisfactory to the commissioner that he or she has been a licensee in good standing for 30 continuous years in this state and is 70 years of age or older.
 However, the licensees that are except from continuing education training stated in Section 1749 (e) of the CIC that sell annuity or long-term care products must complete the required annuity training stated in Section 1749.8 of the CIC and the long-term care training that is stated in Section 10234.93 of the CIC.

-6. Will a Life agent, who is selling Life-Limited To The Payment Of Funeral And Burial Expenses insurance, be required to complete the ethics continuing education requirement?
+6. Is a licensee holding the Life-Limited To The Payment Of Funeral And Burial Expenses insurance, be required to complete the ethics continuing education requirement?

 No, since this agent is not required to complete any continuing education the agent is also exempt from the ethics CE requirement.
-However, the Life-Limited To The Payment Of Funeral And Burial Expenses is required to complete the annuity training requirement stated in Section 1749.8 of the California Insurance Code.
+However, the Life-Limited To The Payment Of Funeral And Burial Expenses is required to complete the annuity training requirement stated in Section 1749.8 of the California Insurance Code, if transacting an annuity product at any time.

 7. When a Life-Only Agent, Accident and Health Agent, Property Broker-Agent, Casualty Broker-Agent or Personal Lines Broker-Agent is placed on inactive status due to a disability, military duty, maternity leave, etc. but is now ready to return to an active status and is making up the continuing education (CE) hours missed throughout each renewal period, how many ethics continuing education courses must the agent take?

 When a licensee goes from an inactive status to an active status, the licensee must complete the required continuing education (CE) hours for the renewal terms he or she was inactive (i.e. the licensee is inactive for two license terms, the licensee would need to complete 48 hours of continuing education credit).
-After January 1, 2007, the inactive licensee would need to complete the number of required continuing education hours and a portion of the continuing education hours would need to meet the ethics CE requirement.
-For example, if a Property Broker-Agent licensee is inactive for two license terms after the January 1, 2007 (the effective date of the ethics CE requirement) the licensee would need to complete a total of eight hours of ethics continuing education in order to have a license with an active status.
+The inactive licensee would need to complete the number of required continuing education hours and a portion of the continuing education hours would need to meet the ethics CE requirement.
+For example, if a Property Broker-Agent licensee is inactive for two license terms, the licensee would need to complete a total of six hours of ethics continuing education in order to have a license with an active status.

 8. If an applicant was recently licensed and took 12 hours of code and ethics, as part of their pre-licensing requirement, will this agent still need to take the ethics approved class?

 Yes, ethics continuing education courses are developed to meet established ethics curriculum standards.
 The prelicensing code and ethics course do not meet those standards.
-The newly licensed Life-Only Agent and/or Accident and Health Agent and/or Property Broker-Agent and/or Casualty Broker-Agent will be required to complete four hours of an approved ethics continuing education course during his or her two-year license term.
-The newly licensed Personal Lines Broker-Agent will be required to complete two hours of approved ethics continuing education during his or her two-year license term.
+The newly licensed Life-Only Agent and/or Accident and Health Agent and/or Property Broker-Agent and/or Casualty Broker-Agent will be required to complete three hours of an approved ethics continuing education course during his or her two-year license term.